-- 19. Use the equipment, accessories, etc., in accordance with these instructions and in the manner intended for the particular type of equipment, taking into account the working conditions and the work to be performed.
-Use of the equipment for operations different from those intended could result in a hazardous situation. - 20.
-Do not operate the equipment with known leaks in the engine's fuel system. - 21.
-When spills of fuel or oil occur, they must be cleaned up immediately.
+- 20. Do not cover the engine or equipment during operation. - 21.
+Keep the equipment, engine, and surrounding area clean at all times. - 22.
+Do not smoke, or allow sparks, flames, or other sources of ignition around the equipment, especially when refuelling. - 23.
+Use the equipment, accessories, etc., in accordance with these instructions and in the manner intended for the particular type of equipment, taking into account the working conditions and the work to be performed.
+Use of the equipment for operations different from those intended could result in a hazardous situation. - 24.
+Do not operate the equipment with known leaks in the engine's fuel system.

+- 25. When spills of fuel or oil occur, they must be cleaned up immediately.
 Dispose of fluids and cleaning materials as per any local, state, or federal codes and regulations.
-Store oil rags in a bottom-ventilated, covered, metal container. - Keep hands and feet away from moving parts.
-Do not reach over or across equipment while operating. - 23.
+Store oil rags in a bottom-ventilated, covered, metal container. - 26.
+Keep hands and feet away from moving parts.
+Do not reach over or across equipment while operating. - 27.
 Before use, check for misalignment or binding of moving parts, breakage of parts, and any other condition that may affect the equipment's operation.
 If damaged, have the equipment serviced before using.
-Many accidents are caused by poorly maintained equipment. - 24.
+Many accidents are caused by poorly maintained equipment. - 28.
 Use the correct equipment for the application.